atharvabhakane/mcp-llamaIndex/README.md

 # 📄 MCP Project: Multi-Level Document Processing System

 Welcome!
-I'm excited to share my journey building the **MCP (Model Context Protocol) Project**—a hands-on, multi-level exploration of document processing using FastMCP and LlamaParse.
+I'm excited to share my journey building the **MCP (Model Context Protocol) Project**—a hands-on, multi-level exploration of document processing using FastMCP and **LlamaParse**.
 My goal with this project was to demystify intelligent document processing, break it down into approachable steps, and make it easy for anyone (including total beginners) to learn, experiment, and contribute.

 ---

+## 🦙 What is LlamaParse?

+**LlamaParse** is a powerful document parsing tool that extracts structured data and text from PDFs and other documents.
+It preserves formatting, supports multiple output types (like plain text and markdown), and is especially useful for building AI-powered document workflows.
+I chose LlamaParse for its reliability, flexibility, and ease of integration with Python projects.

+---

-## 🚀 Why I Built This Project (and What You'll Learn)
+## 🚀 Why I Built This Project (And What You'll Learn)

 When I first started working with document processing, I found most tutorials either too simple or overwhelmingly complex.
 I wanted a resource that would guide me (and others) from the basics to advanced techniques, showing not just the "how" but also the "why" behind each improvement.